dennis-tra/pcp/README.md

 vs. decentralisation arguments apply here, e.g. the servers are single points of failures, the service operator has the power over whom to serve and whom not, etc. Further, as this [recent issue in croc](https://github.com/schollz/croc/issues/289) shows, this is a real risk for sustainable operation of the provided service.
-A benevolent big player jumped in to sponsor the service.

 [comment]: <> (The `identify` discovery mechanism serves the same role as `STUN`, but without the need for a set of `STUN` servers.
 The libp2p `Circuit Relay` protocol allows peers to communicate indirectly via a helpful intermediary peer that is found via the DHT.
 This replaces dedicated `TURN` servers.)